altoramclean/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

-    A variable is a defined storage for a data value that can be changed.
+    A variable is a defined storage for a data value that can be changed, it is a way for you to refer back to those values later in your program.

 4. What is the purpose of using functions in code?

-    Functions allow for programmers to reuse their code, this would save a lot of time.
+    Functions allow for programmers to reuse their code, this would save a lot of time, it is a way to protect a block of code until they are invoked.

 5. How do you access a key inside of an object inside of an array?

-    you can access a key inside of an object inside of an array by using the keys method(objects.keys(obj));
+    You can access a key inside of an object inside of an array by using the keys method(objects.keys(obj));

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.